gamblevore/speedie/Documentation/VM.md

 ### Small and fast

-Speedie ASM should be 2x smaller than ARM, on average. <small>(This is just a wild guess, as its not finished yet!
-But this is my hope!)</small> In addition, compiles will link against SpeedieLib, cutting down compile size dramatically.
+Speedie ASM is around 2-3x smaller than ARM.
+In addition, compiles will link against SpeedieLib, cutting down compile size dramatically.
+My entire IDE Perry compiles down to 80KB!
+And its a good IDE!
+It is featureful.

 *If I say (2 v 13), that means Speedie takes 2 instructions to do something, and ARM would take 13 to do the same.*